openskies-sh/aerobridge/README.md

 If you are a drone manufacturer, operator or just a researcher, you can benefit by adopting Aerobridge in your operational stack:

-- Store and approve flight plans
+- Store and approve missions
+- Prevent unauthorized use
 - Manage Drone fleet
 - Integration with Ardupilot
-- Manage permission artefacts and flight logs
+- Give flight permissions
-- RFM integration

 ## Webinar and pilot program ✨

-We work with drone manufacturers to enable them to become compliant with NPNT by regular onboarding run through our canary program.
+We work with drone manufacturers and operators to enable them to become compliant by regular onboarding run through our canary program.
 You can find out more about this on our regular [webinar](https://webinar.aerobridge.in).

 ## Get Involved

 Aerobridge is fully open source and you can get involved by participating in our weekly calls (details shortly) and our Slack channel: [Request access here](https://forms.gle/qdUgjJHiFQn2Yuhg6).
-Whether you are a drone enthusiast or an expert, join our community to shape the future of drone flights in India.
+Whether you are a drone enthusiast or an expert, join our community to shape the future of drone flights.
 There are many benefits of participation:

 - You can shape the future of this software
 - Join the community of fellow professionals interested in an open flexible drone eco-system in India